What is Warehouse Management?

 - Properly maintain haulage equipment, including tires

-- Before using a forklift, examine it for hazardous conditions which would make it unsafe to operate.
+- Before using a forklift, examine it for hazardous conditions that would make it unsafe to operate.

 - Train employees on the hazards associated with the combustion byproducts of forklift operation, such as carbon monoxide.